eldorz/DicomAnon/README.md

 * InstitutionAddress

 On completion, DicomAnon will save as an Excel spreadsheet in your home folder a mapping of the true patient IDs to anonymised patient IDs.

+Note that adding new patient folders (and updates to existing patient folders) will not erase previous DICOM files for the same patient; the new anonymised DICOM files will be saved in the same structure alongside those previously processed.
+The new patient IDs will also be added to the Excel mapping spreadsheet.

 ## Installation
 Unzip the downloaded file and move it to a convenient place, alongside your other utility applications.